Copypaster3000/Ciphers/README.md

 ./caesar -d -s 5 < encrypted.txt > decrypted.txt
 ```

+Type text directly into the program:
+- Run the Caesar Cipher program:
+  ./caesar -e -s 5
+- Type your text directly into the terminal.
+- Press 'Ctrl+D' (EOF in Unix) to signal the end of input.
+The transformed text will be output

 #### XOR Cipher
 Encrypt a file with a custom key:
 ```bash